NoordermeerLab/c4ctus/readme.md

 As for the mapping step, there are two ways to compute 4C-seq scores using the mapping densities:

-- option 1: Either the fwd and rev density comming from each viewpoint are processed together, but **one viewpoint at a time**.
+- option 1: Either the fwd and rev density coming from each viewpoint are processed together, but **one viewpoint at a time**.
 This requires one instruction per viewpoint.
-- option 2: Either the fwd and rev density comming from each viewpoint are processed together and for **all** the viewpoint.
+- option 2: Either the fwd and rev density coming from each viewpoint are processed together and for **all** the viewpoint.

 #### option 1